Prototyping your Frontend: How to mock responses in API Management?

 Sometimes the best option to create a REST API and provide something for to the partners to try it out (documentation or starting to developer their side), especially if the requirements are not completely defined, is not to start coding your backend API, which takes more time to develop and which sometimes will be subjected to constant changes, becoming in many cases an inglorious work and a complete waste of time (… sometimes) but instead to prototype your API in your frontend system.
 So in this post, I will address the question: How to mock responses in API Management?

-API Management provides different, powerful and easy ways to mock your API’s to return static or dynamic sample responses even when there is no functional backends service capable of providing them.
-Mocking can be very useful in several scenarios like:
+API Management provides different, powerful, and easy ways to mock your API’s to return static or dynamic sample responses even when there is no functional backend service capable of providing them.
+Mocking can be very useful in several scenarios, like:

-• Create a proof of concepts or demos
+• Create a proof of concept or demos.

 • When the backend is temporarily not operating.